 So, this holiday season, do not underestimate the effects of alcohol.
 Don’t believe you can beat them, or they may beat you.
-Think before you drink, and practice measures to avoid the spread of the coronavirus to yourself and others.
+Think before you drink.

 Here are some tips to keep in mind if you host a holiday gathering:

-- Offer a variety of nonalcoholic drinks—water, juices, sparkling sodas.
-Nonalcoholic drinks help counteract the dehydrating effects of alcohol.
+- Offer a variety of alcohol-free drinks—water, juices, sparkling sodas.
+Alcohol-free drinks help counteract the dehydrating effects of alcohol.
 Also, the other fluids may slow the rate of alcohol absorption into the body and reduce the peak alcohol concentration in the blood.
 They also provide your guests with alternatives to alcohol.

 - Provide a variety of healthy foods and snacks.
 Food can slow the absorption of alcohol and reduce the peak level of alcohol in the body by about one-third.
 Food can also minimize stomach irritation and gastrointestinal distress the following day.